SonuThapaMagar/sonuthapamagar/README.md

 # My Portfolio

 Welcome to my personal portfolio!
-This website showcases my work as a software developer, highlighting my skills, projects, and experience.
+This website showcases my work as a Software Engineering student, highlighting my skills, projects, and learning journey.

 ## About Me
 Hi, I'm Sonu Thapa Magar, a Software Engineering student passionate about building innovative software solutions.
-I’m learning and working with a variety of technologies, web development frameworks like React and Django.
+I’m learning and working with a variety of technologies, web development frameworks like React.
 I am driven by the opportunity to solve problems through code and am always looking for ways to grow and expand my knowledge.

 ## Features
 - Responsive Design